Colditz: History

 On 14 April 1945, the U.S. Army entered the town and freed the prisoners.
 However, under agreements signed at the Yalta Conference, the Americans withdrew and were replaced by Soviet occupation forces late in June 1945.
 As a result, Colditz and the entire state of Saxony became part of East Germany.
 In 1958, the publicly owned porcelain factory was established.
 It produced a major part of the dishes used by Mitropa, as evident by the manufacturer's logo "cp".
-Both porcelain and chamotte industry went into decline after 1990.
+Both the porcelain and chamotte industries went into decline after 1990.

 Since German reunification in 1990, efforts have been made to increase visits by tourists.
 The castle was restored and has become a much visited museum.
 The great flood of August 2002 as well as the flood of 2013 caused some damage to the old town, but it has since been restored.